tom-seddon/b2/doc/wip/ui.md

 ![2 tabbed dialogs](./generated/2_dialogs.tabbed.png)

 The little dropdown arrow on the left of the tab bar brings up a menu showing all the tabs in the tab bar.
-Click one to make it active.

 ![tab bar dropdown](./generated/tab_bar_dropdown.png)

+Click one to make it active.
 If there's more tabs than can be shown at once, this is one way to select the invisible ones.
-(You can also use the little tab bar scrolling arrows, but it might be a bit less efficient.)
+(You can also use the little tab bar scroll arrows that will appear if the tab bar gets wide enough.)